sridhar130/Production/JobConfig/ensemble/README.md

 You will need to run each process separately, using the number of jobs and events from the previous script.

-## Running on the Ensembling on the Grid
+## Stage 2: Running on the Ensembling on the Grid

+Stage 2 takes the config made in S1 as input as well as a chosen tag for your data set.
+The script will submit the job to the grid.

 To make the template fcl file, first run genEnsemble.sh.
 The arguments are as follows: